-There is parking onsite at the castle.
-It cost £5 to park our motorhome there and you can stay overnight which costs £10.
+There is a car park onsite at the castle.
+It cost £5 to park our motorhome there and you can stay the night which costs £10.

 Within the grounds of Balmoral is something that you wouldn’t expect to see in Scotland, pyramids!
 There are 14 stone pyramids (cairns) in total and the cairns commemorate members of the British royal family and events in their lives.
 The largest and most famous pyramid being the one that Queen Victoria built in memory of her husband, Prince Albert.

 We only saw 2 of the pyramids, one dedicated to Princess Beatrice which is located on the way up to the largest one dedicated to Prince Albert.
 We found them to be absolutely fascinating!
 There is a hike required to get to them which is quite steep, but they are worth the effort and the views from the top where the largest pyramid is located are stunning.